JunBinLiang/CS/git/read.md

 - **git diff stage** : lists all changes that are staged
 - **git diff option filename** : list change for a single file
 - **git diff branch1..branch2** : diff for 2 different branches

+<br/><br/>
+## 3. Stash
+**Situation** : When you make some change on current branch, you did not commit and you want to switch to other branch.
+(1. Not allow if there is conflicts.
+2. Bring those change to the branch you switch)